Skip to content

 Bitcoin Core

 For Bitcoin Core, you’ll have to use the command line interface.
 Use the command getmasterpubkey or getaccountxpub, depending on the version.
-This unique approach is due to Bitcoin Core being a core wallet
+This unique approach is due to Bitcoin Core being a core wallet.

 With your extended public key in hand, you can now explore the crypto ecosystem with an extra layer of privacy.
 This should give you more confidence in and control over your activities.
-However, it’s important to exercise caution over who sees this address and safeguard your seed phrase at all times.